elabftw/elabdoc/doc/faq.rst

 * Electronic laboratory notebook on sourceforge : Looks like it was made in 1999, poorly written, only client (no server), java.

 * MediaWiki : although it's very nice to have a wiki in your team, this is not designed to be an electronic lab notebook.
-So you should definitely have a wiki, but don't use it to store your experiments !
+So you should definitely have a wiki, but don't use it to store your experiments!

 * Mylabbook : nothing to see here.
 It's an empty shell.